preply/design-system-visual-coverage/README.md

 > As promised during the recent talks: with the April/May 2025 update, the core and Web libraries are now Preply-agnostic, and we rewrote the docs and tutorials accordingly.

 This repository contains the implementation of Preply's design system Visual Coverage (React and React Native), that's how Preply **measure the impact of the Design System from the users' perspective**.
 If you haven't done it before, please read the [Visual coverage: Why and How Preply Measures the Impact of the Design System](https://medium.com/preply-engineering/visual-coverage-why-and-how-preply-measures-the-impact-of-the-design-system-1057115f4aff) article about the topic to know the why's behind it, and [The Implementation Details of Preply’s Design System Visual Coverage](https://medium.com/preply-engineering/the-implementation-details-of-preplys-design-system-visual-coverage-86b4a78ad2bb) to dig into the implementation details and performance optimizations.

+> _You may have heard of the project:_
+>
+> - _At the [Into Design Systems conference](https://www.intodesignsystems.com/): here you can find [the article they wrote about it](https://intodesignsystems.substack.com/p/measuring-design-system-impact-lessons), and [the resources we shared](https://www.figma.com/community/file/1509535015145685735/design-system-visual-coverage-resources))._
+> - _At the [JSDay](https://www.jsday.it/) conference: here is [the talk description](<https://www.jsday.it/talks_speakers/#DesignSystemVisualCoverageInWebAndApp(ReactNative)Applications>), and the [slides](https://cef62.github.io/design-system-coverage-jsday-2025)._
+> - _At one of [Belka](https://www.belkadigital.com/)’s AMA: here is [the recording](https://www.youtube.com/watch?v=Kw_eGDppG4M) (in Italian)._
+> - _At one of the [Commit to Growth](https://podcasts.apple.com/it/podcast/commit-to-growth/id1788326535)’s episodes: here is [the recording](https://podcasts.apple.com/us/podcast/lessons-from-large-codebases-design-visual-coverage/id1788326535?i=1000688799413).
+The podcast is curated by one of Preply’s engineers: [Yasemin çidem](https://medium.com/u/754df0a2b156?source=post_page---user_mention--1057115f4aff---------------------------------------)._

 ## Why are we sharing it?